tungphan050892-yy/nab-android-development-challenge-weather-forecast/README.md

 * I also be able to learn & apply something new (heard about it but not yet have a chance for actual action on it) like accessibility in Android, security for the app in different level, etc

 The project develop in a time box to fill in every requirement in the assignment, which mean the best that I can do to fit the time box, but if there's more time, I would love to:
-* <b>Bug fixing:<b> there's a weird bug with Event observe, I should clean it up myself
+* <b>Bug fixing:</b> there's a weird bug with Event observe, I should clean it up myself
-* <b>Detect root device user<b>, I found [this](https://medium.com/mindorks/restricting-access-of-android-apps-on-root-devices-ed68055c7883) suggestion for the topic, but I didn't implement for two reasons:
+* <b>Detect root device user</b>, I found [this](https://medium.com/mindorks/restricting-access-of-android-apps-on-root-devices-ed68055c7883) suggestion for the topic, but I didn't implement for two reasons:
 - I don't have root device to test the code in reality (actually can try to start emulator as root).
 But its always good to test the code in "production"
 - Time box matter force me to prioritize this topic at the end of the task list)
 * Implement ui testing framework & write basic end to end test